saycel/towers-of-power/README.md

 + SDRs- what equipment is available?
 + Long Distance Wifi Backhaul
 + Politics of Telecommunications
 + RTL-SDR - Demo RTL-SDR in class.
-We will use the RTL SRD to see phone calls we make with an our open source cellular system.
+We will use the RTL-SDR to see phone calls we make with an our open source cellular system.
 + Twilio - Overview of how to use Twilio to make phone based projects.

 #### Homework: